camel-cdr/cauldron/README.md

 [![Tests](https://github.com/camel-cdr/cauldron/workflows/Tests/badge.svg)](https://github.com/camel-cdr/cauldron/actions?workflow=Tests)

-A collection of single-file C libraries with the goal to be portable and understandable.
+A collection of single-file C libraries with the goal to be portable and modifiable.

 ## Libraries